 Skeletal muscle is one of the three types of muscles in the human body- the others being visceral and cardiac muscles.
-In this lesson, skeletal muscles, its definition, structure, properties, functions and types are explained in an easy but detailed way.
+In this lesson, skeletal muscles, its definition, structure, properties, functions, and types are explained in an easy and detailed manner.

-Skeletal Muscle is a muscle tissue that is attached to the bones and is involved in the functioning of different parts of the body.
-These muscles are also called as voluntary muscles as they come under the control of the nervous system in the body.
+Skeletal muscle is a muscle tissue that is attached to the bones and is involved in the functioning of different parts of the body.
+These muscles are also called voluntary muscles as they come under the control of the nervous system in the body.

-The structural of Skeletal Muscle is as shown below-
+The structure of skeletal muscles is shown below-

-This muscle is attached to the bones by an elastic tissue or collagen fibers called tendons.
+This muscle is attached to the bones by an elastic tissue or collagen fibres called tendons.
 These tendons are comprised of connective tissues.
-The skeletal muscles consist of a bundle of muscle fibers naming fascicule.
+The skeletal muscles consist of a bundle of muscle fibres namely fascicule.
 These fascicules are cylindrical in shape as shown in the figure.
-These muscle fibers are surrounded by blood vessels and a number of layers of other tissues enclosing it.
+These muscle fibres are surrounded by blood vessels and a number of layers of other tissues enclosing it.

-Each muscle fiber is line by plasma membrane naming sarcolemma reticulum.
-It encloses a cytoplasm called as sarcoplasm which has the endoplasmic reticulum.
-The muscle fibers consist of myofibrils which have two important proteins naming actin and myosin in it.
-The fascicule is enclosed by perimysium and the endomysium is the connective tissue that encloses the muscle fibers.
+Each muscle fibre is lined by plasma membrane namely sarcolemma reticulum.
+It encloses a cytoplasm called sarcoplasm which has the endoplasmic reticulum.
+The muscle fibres consist of myofibrils, which have two important proteins, namely actin and myosin in it.
+The fascicule is enclosed by perimysium and the endomysium is the connective tissue that encloses the muscle fibres.

 There are two types of skeletal muscles named as red and white muscles-